Amar-Dev1/Amar-Dev1/README.md

 <h1 align="center">Yo 👋</h1>
 <h3 align="center">My Name is Amar, a Passionate computer science, backend development and mobile development student, driven to excel in software engineering and make a positive impact in the industry.
 Continuously striving for self-improvement and staying up to date with advancements in the field.
-Eager to contribute to innovative projects that help people and improve lives.</h3>
+Eager to contribute to innovative projects that help people and also imporve my proffessional experience and stay up to date with job market.</h3>
 <h3 align="center">Seeking to be a proffessional backend devleoper </h3>

 - 📫 How to reach me **amaroffical249@gmail.com**